 Donation of tradeland

-We can also assist you if you’d like to donate a piece of land for the purpose of being sold, with the proceeds going to fund Capitol Land Trust programs.
+We can also assist you if you would like to donate a piece of land for the purpose of it being sold, with the proceeds going to fund Capitol Land Trust programs.
 This option lends itself well in situations where the conservation values of a property are low.

 Gifts of land can happen while you are living or through your estate planning.
 It is important to talk with your tax and legal advisers to understand all the benefits and implications of donating land or easements.

 If you have land you are considering gifting, please contact us so we can discuss options that will meet your needs. email@example.com

 Capitol Land Trust is accredited by the Land Trust Association Accreditation Commission.
 This accreditation affirms Capitol Land Trust meets the national quality standards outlined in the Land Trust Standards and Practices of: